Simoso68/Morselang/README.md

 ```

 **NOTE:** The -o argument is not required, because it isn't being written to a file. \
 If you want to write the output to a file.
-There is the feature to write to output of a command to a file in every popular shell.
-Just try this.
+There is the feature to write the output of a command to a file in every popular shell.
+Just try that.

 ### Third: Spaces, ending a letter/number, other
 \